Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifier, players will be ranked based on their average rank combined from each individual Qualifier beatmaps.
-   - 24 players from the Latinoamerica Norte, 24 players from the Latinoamerica Sur, and 12 players from the España with **the highest average rank combined from each individual Qualifier beatmaps in each division** will advance to their respective division's Swiss round.
+   - 24 players from the Latinoamerica Norte division, 24 players from the Latinoamerica Sur division, and 12 players from the España division with **the highest average rank combined from each individual Qualifier beatmaps in each division** will advance to their respective division's Swiss round.
    - If there are two (or more) players who share the same average rank, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
 6. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.